OpenElectronicsLab/bos1.openelectronicslab.org/readme.md

     - ensure standard services use no more than 25% resources, so that anyone may use a different 25% use without need for discussion.
       - learn how to "nice" jobs (pre-emptable)

+### perfomance:
+  - Ceph is much slower than local storage and may benefit from tuning.
+For example, running `borg init -e none test.borg` in the ceph-provisioned directory /var/lib/backups in the local-backups-toolbox container takes (26.8, 23.9, 25.2) seconds vs (0.674, 0.665, 0.664) seconds when run in /var/lib (in the containers local filesystem).

 ### other
   - debug `pmi_kvm_docker` issue with the javaws console console redirect